-Get ready for a food-fuelled weekend on the 8th and 9th September in the charming seaside town of Lyme Regis.
+Get ready for a food-fuelled weekend in September in the charming seaside town of Lyme Regis.
 Cooked up by celebrity chef and Lyme Regis native, the two-day festival celebrates food producers from the South West and also features seafood supper clubs hosted by Hix and demos and masterclasses by foodie experts.

 For true Instagram perfection, head for Shaftesbury’s Gold Hill (AKA Hovis Hill) which is picture-perfect in any season but takes on a golden hue in the summer sun.
 Head along the Park Walk for views over the 12th-century market town and across Dorset’s Blackmore Vale.